srwaditya/textchecker/README.md

 **Use Lovable**

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via textchecker will be committed automatically to this repo.

 **Use your preferred IDE**